OpenNebula/docs/source/installation_and_configuration/opennebula_services/sunstone.rst

 |                                 | (Default: ``http://localhost:2616``)                                                                |
 +---------------------------------+-----------------------------------------------------------------------------------------------------+

+.. _sunstone_in_ha:

+In order to properly use Sunstone with FireEdge in HA environments and have the Guacamole functionality available, all Susntone servers need to access ``/var/lib/one/.one/fireedge_key``.

 .. note::

     To use Sunstone on IPv6-only environments with `thin <https://github.com/macournoyer/thin>`__ HTTP server, use the full IPv6 address in the configuration parameter ``:host``.
 If you need to set the localhost address (``::1``) or the unspecified address (``::``), use one of the following examples: